 Although we have external support through a contract which covers most HR issues, we continue to want to look at better ways of developing, rewarding, recognising and retaining staff in an environment where pay and conditions has not kept up with the public and private sector.
 We want to continue to develop diversity and inclusion within the staff group of the law centre, the way we operate and deliver our services.
-There is a continual task of keeping the law centre connected as we are spread apart over 4 branch offices in 4 boroughs as well as keeping a close connection between the board and staff group.
+There is a continual task of keeping the law centre connected as we are spread apart over 3 branch offices in 3 boroughs as well as keeping a close connection between the board and staff group.

-IT & Facilities

-The quality of our office environment varies considerably.
-We need to carry out major refurbishment work in our Merton Branch.
-Our office space in Wandsworth is too small.
-We need to either share our office space in Croydon or move.
-Although the pandemic fast forwarded the development of mobile and hybrid working we continue to need to develop the best use of technology to help us to deliver our services.
-We have recently moved our case management systems to a cloud based system CLIO and our accounts Xero.
-We need to gain the most out of these.
-Many of the people who seek our help have limited use of technology.
-So technology for us needs to help free up our time so we can spend more time directly helping people.
-Since the pandemic we have delivered a large pro bono program remotely and we now need to make this fit for purpose so we can expand its delivery,

 Communications and Marketing